 - Rolling sides in mini chocolate chips or sprinkles adds texture, plus it helps seal in the ice cream.

-- Like ice cream cake, they’re a great make-ahead treat for a hot summer day.
+- They’re a great make-ahead treat for a hot summer day or a fun birthday dessert instead of cake.

 And if you love brownies, you’ll flip for these brownie ice cream sandwiches!